+The Futures Trading Advisor uses a proprietary, systematic and quantitative process which seeks to generate attractive risk-adjusted returns by evaluating the "carry premium" in commodity, currency, equity, volatility, credit and fixed income Instruments.
+Carry premium is the economic benefit that one can achieve by holding or "carrying" a particular investment, less the costs associated with holding that asset.
+The type of economic benefit varies by asset type; for example, stocks may pay dividends and bonds may pay a coupon.
+Certain investments may actually have a negative carry premium, meaning that the economic benefit is exceeded by the costs of holding the investment (financing costs, storage costs, etc.).

-The Futures Trading Advisor uses a proprietary, systematic and quantitative process which seeks to benefit from price trends in commodity, currency, equity, volatility, credit and fixed income Instruments.
-As part of this process, the Fund will take either a long or short position in a given Instrument.
-The size and type (long or short) of the position taken will relate to various factors, including the Futures Trading Advisor's systematic assessment of a trend and its likelihood of continuing as well as the Futures Trading Advisor's estimate of the Instrument's risk.
+At its most basic level, a strategy that seeks to benefit from the carry premium would hold long positions on Instruments that pay a carry premium and hold short positions on Instruments that have a negative carry premium.
+The size and type (long or short) of the position taken will relate to various factors, including the Futures Trading Advisor's systematic assessment of an investment's carry premium as well as the Futures Trading Advisor's estimate of the Instrument's risk.

 The owner of a long position in a derivative instrument will benefit from an increase in the price of the underlying instrument.
 The owner of a short position in a derivative instrument will benefit from a decrease in the price of the underlying instrument.
-The Futures Trading Advisor generally expects that the Fund will have exposure in long and short positions across all four major asset classes (commodities, currencies, fixed income and equities), but at any one time the Fund may emphasize one or two of the asset classes or a limited number of exposures within an asset class.
+The Futures Trading Advisor generally expects that the Fund will have exposure in long and short positions across all four major asset classes

+(commodities, currencies, fixed income and equities), but at any one time the Fund may emphasize one or two of the asset classes or a limited number of exposures within an asset class.

 Futures contracts have a limited lifespan before they expire (e.g., quarterly).
-The Fund will frequently "roll-over" futures contracts - replace an expiring contract with a contract that expires further in the future.
+The Fund will frequently "roll-over" futures contracts replace an expiring contract with a contract that expires further in the future.
 As a result, the Fund's portfolio will be subject to a high portfolio turnover rate.

-Under normal circumstances, the Fund's aggregate notional exposure to the Managed Futures strategy will be approximately 100% of the Fund's net assets.
+Under normal circumstances, the Fund's aggregate notional exposure to the Futures Yield strategy will be approximately 100% of the Fund's net assets.
+The Fund's Futures Yield strategy involves levered exposure to a basket of global futures contracts.